exam-cover

 For the General Knowledge section, students will be tested on Grade 10 standard mathematics as well as generic questions from other subjects, like science and history.
 For the Personality Test section, please make sure you can answer questions about your goals, motivations, and ambitions, and how the KUSL can help you realize them.

-Note: Using the earlier entrance examination might not be very helpful for this year’s examination, as questions have been changed and the level of difficulty has been increased.
+Note: Using the past entrance exam questions might not be very helpful for this year’s examination, as questions have been changed and the level of difficulty has been increased.